beefy/checksmart/README.md

 # checksmart
-like checkmix but smarter, just kidding this is a checkers game demo for drexel class CS 451
+Like checkmix but smarter, just kidding this is a checkers game demo for drexel class CS 451